25 ways to win on Amazon

 Turn online browsers into local customers

-“We set out to build bridges between online and offline shopping,” says Mike Massey, co-founder of Locally.com.
+“We set out to build bridges between online and offline shopping,” said Mike Massey, co-founder of Locally.com.
 How, exactly?
 The website helps online shoppers find the products they’re looking for at a nearby brick-and-mortar outlet.

 Customers can go directly to the Locally website to search for an item: The site then scans its database to find that specific product and examines the inventory of stores located close to the customer to find where it is available.
 Or browsers on brand’s own website will see a “buy it locally” option when perusing specific products.
 Both options drive shoppers to local retailers, where they can usually pick up their purchases the very same day.